Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Evaluation

 \subsubsection{Learning partner behaviors}

 Conditioning on past partner actions allows the robot to develop a better understanding of the task and its partner's intentions.
-Fig. \ref{fig:hcond} shows that the CoDP-H robot is capable of proactive behavior since it has learned to associate past partner actions with past observations.
 Without this past action conditioning, the robot acts passively, leaving the human to lead (Fig. \ref{fig:no_hcond}).
+Fig. \ref{fig:hcond} shows that the CoDP-H robot is capable of \edits{pivoting, a} proactive behavior, since it has learned to associate past partner actions with observations. \edits{This behavior was not seen in the demonstration data.}